 Skin cells and proteins are created through a process of DNA sequencing.
 The expression and role of these skin cells can be influenced by a genetic predisposition or mutation occurring in the sequencing process.
 This is true for the skin and reflects the age-related degradation of the body as a whole.

-Want to find out more about the different types of ageing and which products can help?
+Want to find out more about the different types of ageing and our recommended anti-ageing skincare routine?

 This article is intended as general information only.
 You should seek advice from a professional before altering you diet, changing your exercise regimen or starting any new course of conduct.